abridged/collabland-dev/help-docs/wallets/verify-your-wallet.md

   <img  src={img3} alt="Connect for the first time" />
 </div>

-If you are interested in verifying with a new wallet, simply click on the "Let's Go" button, and you will be directed to a page where you can choose your wallet from the available options.
+To verify with a new wallet, click on the "Let's Go" button.
+You will be directed to a page where you will choose your wallet from the [available options](#supported-wallets).

-Please note that if this is the first time you are connecting a wallet to your account, you will be required to sign a message.
-This step is necessary to confirm your identity and ensure the security of your funds.
-After the first time, you will have the option to choose an existing connected wallet without having to sign a new message.
+If this is the first time you are connecting a wallet to your account, you will be required to sign a message.
+This signature is necessary to confirm your ownership of the wallet and ensure the security of your funds.
+After the first time, you can verify an already connected wallet without having to sign a message.

 <div class="text--center">
   <img  src={img1} alt="Sign message" />